Pastor – Thomas Helfrich, OSFS

 He is privileged to have lead parish missions and retreats in many settings proclaiming the optimistic spirituality of St. Francis de Sales.
 Through this work, Fr.
 Tom says he’s come to realize his vocation in life is to teach Catholics to say “Amen” like they mean it—and to live their faith in a way that makes it evident they love it.
 He has already brought new energy and ideas for the church, and we hope he is with us for years to come.

 Fr.
-Tom’s live has been interesting and varied.
+Tom’s life has been interesting and varied.
 Here are some fun facts about Fr.
 Tom and his experiences.
 Enjoy!

 For more about Fr.
 Tom, check out these articles written about him: